Applied Business Technology

 Students enrolled in undergraduate courses (courses numbered 100 or higher) must maintain an undergraduate Cumulative Grade Point Average (CGPA) of at least 2.00 to remain enrolled in Good Academic Standing at UFV.
 Students in Good Academic Standing will have no registration limits placed on them.
 Failure to meet the minimum CGPA requirement will result in restrictions on registration and may eventually lead to academic suspension from undergraduate studies at UFV.
 Students on Academic Warning or Academic Probation are limited to registering in 10 credits.
 For further details, see the Academic standing and undergraduate continuance section of the academic calendar.
 Academic standing is governed by UFV’s Undergraduate Continuance policy (92).

-Students may not register for a course more than twice without written permission from the Dean.
+Students are not permitted to register for the same course more than three times.
+Students wishing to register for a course for a fourth time should connect with the Student Rights and Responsibilities Office.
 Where a course has been repeated, only the higher grade is counted in the GPA calculation.

 For complete details on courses see the course descriptions section.